mpg-age-bioinformatics/htseq-tools/README.md

 #### SNPsFilter

-This executable interactive python scripts lets you merge *.tabular files outputed by [CloudMap](http://usegalaxy.org/cloudmap) and filter SNPs of interest based on the maximum number of samples containing the SNP and minimum number of SNPs per gene.
+This executable interactive python scripts lets you merge `*.tabular files outputed by [CloudMap](http://usegalaxy.org/cloudmap) and filter SNPs of interest based on the maximum number of samples containing the SNP and minimum number of SNPs per gene.

 Usage:

 ```
 SNPsFilter
 ```

+#### meran-slurm.sh

+A HPC/slurm pipeline to perform RNA methylation analysis.
+Modify the sample sheet and path variables at the beginning of the script.
+Run script on trimmed read data.
+Submit in slurm environment.

 ## License